-Currently, approximately 210,000 annual operations occur at the Airport, based on FAA figures.
+Approximately 210,000 annual operations occur at the Airport, based on FAA figures.
 This is data that was accessed from the FAA Terminal Area Forecast (TAF).
 The TAF is based on projections of activity that are driven by national economic data.
 The FAA updates the TAF on an annual basis.
-In addition to these projections, Stratosphere recently entered into FBO aircraft servicing agreements, unrelated to the proposed project, that could result in some aircraft coming to Republic that normally would not have come to the Airport.
+In addition to these projections, Stratosphere entered into FBO aircraft servicing agreements, unrelated to the proposed project, that could result in some aircraft coming to Republic that normally would not have come to the Airport.
 As a result of these servicing agreements, Stratosphere could potentially attract approximately six new aircraft operations per year that would not have operated at the Airport without Stratosphere.
 The addition of six new aircraft operations attracted by Stratosphere equates to an increase of approximately .003 percent (6 operations/210,000 total operations) of annual operations at the Airport.

-It is anticipated that the Proposed Project will be operational by 2020, at which time annual operations at the Airport will be approximately 212,000, according to FAA estimates.
+It is anticipated that when the Proposed Project is fully operational annual operations at the Airport will be approximately 212,00015, according to FAA estimates.
 These operations will occur regardless of whether the Proposed Project is advanced.
 In addition to those operations already projected to occur at the airport, it is anticipated that Stratosphere will be able to attract 10 new aircraft operations per year that would not have operated from the Airport without Stratosphere's facility.
 This slight increase in operations equates to a growth of approximately .005 percent of the total operations at the Airport (10 operations/212,000 total operations), or approximately one aircraft operation per month.

 This induced growth would be in addition to the aircraft that Stratosphere normally services and that would come to the Airport anyway.
-For example, put in terms of daily operations, Stratosphere currently serves 5-6 aircraft per day.
-At full build-out in 2020, Stratosphere would have the capacity (ability) to service 10-12 aircraft per day over the next one to two years, 15 aircraft per day in three to five years, and 20 aircraft per day after five years.
+For example, put in terms of daily operations, Stratosphere serves 5-6 aircraft per day.
+After construction, Stratosphere would have the capacity (ability) to service 10-12 aircraft per day over the next one to two years, 15 aircraft per day in three to five years, and 20 aircraft per day after five years.
 The majority of these are aircraft that would come to the Airport for training, business or recreational reasons regardless of whether the Proposed Project is built.